 The universities will create three small-scale mobile networks which will combine to form the test network.
 Each network will incorporate elements that are expected to be in commercial 5G networks, such as mobile signal receivers and transmitters as well as the technology to handle 5G signals.

-The network, also known as the 5GUK Hub, will be integrated at the system level and connected across the three sites.
+The network, also known as the 5GUK Hub and more recently as simply 5GUK, will be integrated at the system level and connected across the three sites.
 Initial end-to-end testing of the will be carried out in early 2018 across the three sites, following which it will be ready for the connection of external testbeds and applications.
 The network will have sufficient capability and capacity for tests and trials of 5G technologies and advanced applications in a real-world environment.

 Each of the universities will contribute their specific expertise around 5G.
 The 5GIC, which is leading the project, will develop 5G radio technologies and a fully virtualised mobile core network for enhanced Mobile Broadband (eMBB) and Ultra Reliable Low Latency Communications (URLLC).
 Bristol University will deploy 5G capabilities in its Smart City and Smart Campus test beds, part of the Bristol is Open joint venture between the university and the city council.
 It will also contribute software defined networking (SDN) technologies and target media, gaming and transport applications.
 King’s College London’s work will encompass 5G tactile internet developments with internet of skills applications.